bigmetalhead12/MMJackieModRedux/docs/MODEL.md

 Both files need to be put into the mod template's "src" directory.

+## Hands
+As shown in the video, hands are handled significantly different from other parts of the body.
+You will have to have separate hand models for the following:
+* Default open hands (should be part of your base model)
+* Closed hands (fists)
+* Left hand holding the bottle (bottle should not be included in this model)
+* First person view arms and hands holding bow
+* First person view arm and hand holding hookshot

+I had each mesh have its own skeleton, but it may be fine to just have these meshes be under a single skeleton.
+I am unsure about this, however, so if you want to be on the safe side and don't want to experiment, just have each mesh have its own skeleton.

+Export each skeleton as you did for the base model using Fast64.
+Take the resulting sets of `.c` and `.h` files and save them into your mod template directory's `src` directory.

+## Eyes and Mouth
+Eyes and mouth are handled differently through a feature called "flipbooks".
+Flipbooks are, as the name implies, a book of textures for a part of the mesh where textures are meant to change in-game based on its events.
+For example, for the eyes flipbook, the default open eye expression would be set.
+When the character looks to the right, however, the eye flipbook would "flip" the texture to the eyes texture that is looking to the right.

+Both flipbooks are set in the same way, but with different values for specific attributes.

+### Eyes Flipbook
+(here)

+### Mouth Flipbook
+(here)

 # Implementing the Model
 To replace a target model (human Link in this mod's case) with the exported model, a separate .C file needs to be set up.
 In this mod's case, [jackie_code.c](https://github.com/bigmetalhead12/MMJackieModRedux/blob/main/src/Jackie_code.c) was set up.